spacer

 Here's a rundown on all the various HTML font size codes you can use to make text bigger or smaller on your web pages.

-First of all, you can designate the text size on your web page (or even your MySpace page) using the 'size' attribute in the HTML font element code.
+First of all, you can designate the text size on your web page using the 'size' attribute in the HTML font element code.
 If no size is defined for text on a web page then the web browser will display the text at size 3.

 The value that you enter for the size attribute is a number representing any one of seven different relative sizes.
 These number 1 through 7 respectively.
 These are the results you will get when specifying the size attribute: